dannydb/dannydb.github.io/index.md

 _NPR, Washington, DC._
 _April 2013 — Present_

-*   Designed visuals and interactions for Visuals team projects
+*   Designs visuals and interactions for Visuals team projects
-*   Authored HTML, LESS, CSS, Javascript and Python to realize project designs in code
+*   Authors HTML, LESS, CSS, Javascript and Python to realize project designs in code
-*   Tested interfaces to improve user experience
+*   Tests interfaces to improve user experience
-*   Contributed to the NPR Visuals app template, dailygraphics rig and other open-source tools used in our project stack
+*   Contributes to the NPR Visuals app template, dailygraphics rig and other open-source tools used in our project stack

 ### Senior User Experience Designer